AndyMasc/Bionic-Hand/README.md

 3. **Servo Control**
    - Sends commands to an Arduino using `pyFirmata`.
-   - Controls 5 servos, one per finger (starting with index).
+   - Controls 5 servos, one per finger.

 ---